Jaali Note: Soundtrack

-All songs are composed by O. P. Nayyar and lyrics are written by Raja Mehdi Ali Khan.

 Reception

 Critical reception

 Jaali Note was sharply criticised by the critic Karan Bali.
 Bali referred to the film as "yet another urban crime thriller that Hindi cinema churned out regularly through the 1950s and early '60s."
 He stated that the film is poorly written and the script lacks realism and logic.
 The only aspect of the film praised by him was its score by O. P. Nayyar, but here also he found the song's picturisations to be only satisfying.

 Box office

 Despite negative reviews, Jaali Note was a big box office success.
-In Samanta's words, the film "did fairly well" and was financially profitable.
+In Samanta's words, the film "did quite well" and was financially profitable.
 The film's music was also well-received by audience.
 Overall, the year 1960 was an important year in Madhubala's career, as she starred in three back-to-back hits—Mughal-e-Azam, Jaali Note and Barsaat Ki Raat.